dnsimple/dnsimple-support/content/articles/adding-subdomain.markdown

 # Adding a Subdomain

 A subdomain is, technically speaking, a DNS record for a hostname that belongs to your domain.
-In other words, to add a subdomain you simply need to create the DNS record corresponding to the subdomain.
+In other words, to add a subdomain you simply need to use our [DNS record editor](/articles/advanced-editor/) and create the DNS record corresponding to the subdomain.

 <div class="section-steps" markdown="1">
 ##### To add a subdomain